Article written by Caitlin Claggett Woods, PhD, C.Psych.

 OCD and scrupulosity are often accompanied by significant experiences of shame.
 Individuals are incredibly hesitant to speak up owing to fears that they will be judged for the content of their thoughts.
 There are a few ways in which faith leaders can create a welcoming space for individuals to open up about their experience.

-On a wider level, it can be helpful to include mental health-related topics in sermons and homilies.
+On a wider level, it can be helpful to include mental health-related topics in speeches.
 Additionally, guest speakers can be brought in to offer education sessions about various mental illnesses.
-When parishioners/members see these topics widely discussed, it helps to reduce the stigma associated with their experience.
-Individually, it can be incredibly powerful to approach someone who you observe is struggling.
+When people see these topics widely discussed, it helps to reduce the stigma associated with their experience.
+On an individual level, it can be incredibly powerful to approach someone who you observe is struggling.
 Take them aside and share what you’ve noticed.
 Offer them space to open up about how they’ve been feeling.
 By talking, listening, and expressing your care for them you can create an opportunity to encourage someone to seek the help they need.

 For spiritual or religious leaders that have been reading this, we hope you know how important you are: important in the lives of your congregation, important in their recovery, and so incredibly valued.
 We thank you for your service and commitment to the well-being of your community.